justintemps/justintemps/src/lib/content/pages/about.md

 I work at the International Labour Organization (ILO) where I manage digital projects for the Department of Communications.

-I used to work on the content side, but these days I’m mostly technical, writing code and managing developers on projects like ILO Live, which is like Hulu for social development.
+I used to work on the content side, but these days I’m mostly technical, writing code and managing developers on projects like ILO Live, which is like Hulu for social dialogue.

 🛠️ [Here is some work I've done](./work)